I get this question at least once a day right now. “Ed, should I buy? Or should I wait?”

 Not all of West Austin is equal in terms of buyer opportunity right now.
 Here’s my price tier breakdown:

-Best buyer leverage: Dripping Springs ($638-750K) and Lakeway ($690-779K).
-These markets have the most inventory, the highest price-cut rates, and sellers who are more motivated to negotiate.
+Best buyer leverage: Dripping Springs (median around $640K) and Lakeway (median around $675K).
+These markets have a lot of inventory, plenty of price cuts, and sellers who are more motivated to negotiate.
 New construction incentives are strongest here.

-Good buyer leverage: Bee Cave ($924K) and Barton Creek ($2.2-3.1M).
+Good buyer leverage: Bee Cave (median around $850K) and Barton Creek (luxury tier, well into the millions).
 Bee Cave is moving faster but still negotiable.
-Barton Creek at 189 DOM gives you serious leverage if you want the country club lifestyle.
+Barton Creek sits longer on the market, which gives you serious leverage if you want that golf and country club lifestyle.

-Moderate buyer leverage: Westlake Hills and Rollingwood ($2.3-3.6M).
+Moderate buyer leverage: Westlake Hills and Rollingwood (the priciest tier in West Austin).
 You have more options than 2021, but this market is insulated.
 Sellers here don’t need to sell and won’t discount deeply.
 The opportunity is in having more inventory to choose from, not in getting a below-market deal.

 For the full neighborhood data, see my price comparison by community.
 If you’re also considering selling, my seller’s guide covers the other side of the equation.